 THE HIGH COUNTRY LIVING

 Like your upscale small scale?
 Blowing Rock is big enough to have multiple fine dining options, luxury boutiques, antique shops, custom jewelry, art galleries, festivals and snow skiing, but small enough to dress up the grandchildren and march in the 4th of July parade, or claim a park bench for a round of people watching any time of the year.
 Grand mountain scenery is the perfect backdrop for a myriad of outdoor activities, and the scenic Blue Ridge Parkway is close by.
-With John’s River Gorge to the west and Blackberry Gorge to the east, the town of Blowing Rock and its surrounds offer some amazing views in a variety of settings.
+With John’s River Gorge to the west and Blackberry Gorge to the east, the town of Blowing Rock and its surroundings offer some amazing views in a variety of settings.
 Protected by thousands of acres of Pisgah National Forest and Park Service lands, the town of Blowing Rock has its own beautiful little parks as well as access to hiking/walking at Bass Lake, Trout Lake, Price Lake and all the miles and miles of trails in the Julian Price and Moses Cone Parks.

 Boone is a bustling college town with the university literally adjacent to the town, so all the activity and shopping and dining choices one would expect in such a setting are there.
 The Appalcart offers free transportation to all area residents, not just the student population and the ASU Schaefer Center hosts world class entertainment throughout the year.
 The restaurant scene is lively and offers great choices from sushi bars to Indian cuisine and everything in between.
-The Greenway trail offers paved walking/ biking along the banks of the New River, and Rocky Knob Park welcomes mountain bikers as well as hikers.
+The Greenway trail offers paved walking/biking along the banks of the New River, and Rocky Knob Park welcomes mountain bikers as well as hikers.
 Boone is the center of the North Carolina High Country.

-Avery County is home to several well known private golf clubs such as Linville Ridge, Elk River, Diamond Creek, and Grandfather as well as the ski areas of Sugar Mountain and Beech Mountain.
-Grandfather Mountain towers over all and is not to be missed with its mile high swinging bridge, nature center, vast views and serious hiking opportunities.
+Avery County is home to several well-known private golf clubs, such as Linville Ridge, Elk River, Diamond Creek, and Grandfather, as well as the ski areas of Sugar Mountain and Beech Mountain.
+Grandfather Mountain towers over all and is not to be missed with its mile-high swinging bridge, nature center, vast views, and serious hiking opportunities.

 YOUR HIGH COUNTRY